 Are you having trouble deciding which style to go for?
 Here are some of the trendiest natural African hairstyles of 2015.

-The afro is a go-to natural hairstyle and for good reason.
-It is perfect for those of you have a naturally kinky texture, and want to make a statement.
+The afro is a go-to natural African hairstyle and for good reason.
+It is perfect for those of you who have a naturally kinky texture, and want to make a statement.
 To achieve a flawless afro, do not attempt to straighten or relax your hair.

 “Natural hair is making a come-back in a big way.”

 Let it dry naturally instead and use a hair pick to ensure as much volume as possible.
 Backcombing the roots will help make your afro even bigger – and, as far as we’re concerned the bigger, the better!
 Just be sure to keep your scalp moisturised to avoid brittle, damaged hair.